Websites for septic services providers that work 'round the clock

 Name every service area Google needs.

-Town names live in the body text and the schema, not just the footer.
+Locale and service-area names show up in the body and the code, not just the footer.

 • LocalBusiness + Service + AreaServed schema